-Interstate 41 replaced U.S. 41 along its freeway corridor between Milwaukee and Green Bay via Fond du Lac and Appleton and the U.S. 41 overlaps with Interstates 894 and 94 southward from Milwaukee to Russell Road (Exit 1A) and the Illinois state line.
+Interstate 41 replaced U.S. 41 along the freeway corridor between Milwaukee and Green Bay via Fond du Lac and Appleton.
+This included the U.S. 41 overlap with I-894 and along I-94 southward from Milwaukee to Russell Road (Exit 1 A) and the Illinois state line.
 Resigning of U.S. 41 to Interstate 41 through Wisconsin took place between late May and November 2015.
-The $5.9-million project included the posting of 3,200 signs over the 180 mile route.1
+The $5.9 million project included the posting of 3,200 signs over the 180 mile long route.1

 High Priority Corridor

 Interstate 41 is part of High Priority Corridor 32: Wisconsin Development Corridor and High Priority Corridor 57: U.S. 41 Corridor from Milwaukee to Green Bay for its entire length.

 Started in 2012, the Zoo Interchange Project centered around the exchange where I-41, I-94 and I-894 converge on the west side of Milwaukee.
 Work upgraded the substandard exchange with left exits built in 1963 into a four level systems interchange.
 Adjacent work expanded and modernized I-41 southward to Lincoln Avenue and I-94 west beyond Wis 100 and east to S 76th Street.
 Ongoing work through 2023 reconstructs I-41 northward to Burleigh Street.
 Project elements for Interstate 41 include:

 - Greenfield Avenue Interchange – the Greenfield Avenue bridge was replaced in 2013.
 Landscaping and the addition of a decorative wall were anticipated for 2016 or 2017.
 Ramp closures continued through early Summer 2018.